LPology/Simple-Ajax-Uploader/README.md

             <td>onComplete(filename, response)</td>
             <td>Function</td>
             <td></td>
             <td>Function to be called when the upload is completed.
-The function gets passed two parameters: a string containing the filename; the data returned from the server, formatted according to the <code>responseType</code> setting.</td>
+The function gets passed two parameters: a string containing the filename; the data returned from the server, formatted according to the <code>responseType</code> setting.
+If <code>responseType</code> is 'json', the response will be evaluated as JSON and will return a Javascript object.</td>
         </tr>
         <tr>
             <td>onError(filename, errorType, response)</td>